 Does Kevin deserve any MVP Love?

-Minnesota Timberwolves power forward Kevin Love (Image: Wikimedia Commons)
+Minnesota Timberwolves power forward Kevin Love is looking for a change of scenery.
+(Image: Wikimedia Commons)

 Kevin Love is widely regarded as a star.
 He is a two-time All Star, all-NBA second team representative, three-point shootout winner and member of US Olympic and World Championship gold-medal winning teams.
 Those facts are indisputable.